nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**: NUS SoC Student

-* Has a need to manage a significant number of contacts (from NUS modules and co-curricular activities).
+* Has a need to manage a significant number of contacts and tasks (from NUS modules and co-curricular activities).
 * Prefers desktop apps over other types (easy access to laptop for NUS/SoC modules).
 * Can type fast (from SoC coding modules).
 * Prefers typing to mouse interactions (from SoC coding modules).